 Do you know how to make a gift basket, one that turns heads and makes everyone ooh and aah when they see it?
 You can create beautiful designs just like professionals make.
 This article guides you from beginning to end and includes design ideas, too.

 Ready to have fun?
 It’s time to begin.
 Let’s start with the basic equipment and supplies.

 What you need

 Here’s a list of items you need to make your first gift basket.
 You’ll need this after learning the basics of how to start a business (or serious hobby).
 Some of it will already be in your home.
 The rest are easy to find and buy.

 Paper – this item goes inside of the basket to elevate the contents (foods and/or gifts).
 Paper with the firmness of supermarket bags is a good choice.

 Shred – Whether zig zag or crinkled in appearance, two handfuls of shred is enough.
 You’ll find shred at a local craft store.
 As with your basket choice, any color is appropriate.

 Foods – a collection of five to seven items, such as items listed in this article, is a great start.
 Your choice includes snacks such as crackers, chips, cookies, nuts, and a beverage of your choice (tea, coffee, etc.).

-Gifts (optional) – if making a non-food basket is your preference, focus on a collection of candles, soaps, picture frame, book, or kitchen items.
+Gifts (optional) – if making a non-food basket is your preference, focus on a collection of candles, soaps, picture frames, books, or kitchen items.
 Think about the reason you want to make this design, and then select products that model the occasion.

-Faux greenery or flowers – Better known as enhancements, these filler items visually bring life to your design.
-You’ll find floral in your home or at any craft store.
+Faux greenery or flowers – Better known as enhancements, these filler items bring visual life to your design.
+You’ll find floral items in your home or at any craft store.

 Cellophane – This clear wrapping material is added around the completed design.
 Cellophane that’s at least 30 inches wide is adequate to enclose what you make.